Press "Enter" to skip to content

 “Kansas is a place I couldn’t fckn wait to leave growing up.
 And I did leave, the first chance I got after college.”

 My spouse and I moved to San Antonio shortly after college.
 There, we spent almost five years in what is possibly the friendliest city on Earth.
 We loved it—the weather, the people, the culture—and never wanted to leave.
-But jobs being jobs and life being life, our journey took us to Las Vegas next.
+But jobs being jobs and life being life, our journey took us to Las Vegas just after we’d started a family.
 While we loved the weather in Las Vegas, the rest of it was hard for us to love.
 It was too expensive, and it was definitely not the friendliest city on earth.
-By then we had a child, and being so far from our baby’s grandparents also felt hard in ways that pulled at us to move closer to home.
+Being so far from our baby’s grandparents also felt hard in ways that wistfully tugged at us to move closer to home.

-One day, after having a driver behind me lay on their horn, yell, and flip me off for not running over a person in a wheelchair crossing the street in a crosswalk (who obviously had the right of way), my spouse came home and looked confused as he made a statement posed as a question, “A job opening came open in Wichita?”
+Anyway, my spouse came home a couple of hours later and looked confused as he made a statement posed as a question, “A job opening came open in Wichita?”

 “Fckn take it.
 Get us the $%*# out of here,” was my reply before I even had a chance to think about it.